phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 {% endhighlight %}

 #The FunctorCopyBookReader
-This is how a Int is turned into Location, or a string into a Color.
+This is how a Int is turned into Location, or a String into a Colour.
 This turned out to be very straightforwards:

 {% highlight scala %}
 case class FunctorCopyBookReader[X, Y](reader: CopyBookReader[X], mapFn: X => Y)